jagrosh/MusicBot/README.md

 Fun:

-siren cat - Shows some kitties siren unknowncat - Shows some unknown kitties siren httpcat - Shows some http kitties
+siren mycat - Shows some of my kitties siren cat - Shows some unknown kitties siren httpcat - Shows some http kitties
 (More coming soon)